robbiebarrat/rapping-neural-network/README.md

     python deeprap.py

-deeprap.py will show you some of its processes, and once it terminates 'neural_rap.txt' will contain the song the neural network has composed.
+deeprap.py will show you some of its processes, and once it terminates, 'neural_rap.txt' will contain the song the neural network has composed.
 You no longer have to add the good verses it generates by hand - It can select good verses and write them to the file itself.

 ## Generate sound